0Hu-G/LLM-Literature-Review-App/README.md

 Add your own `OPENAI_API_KEY` to the `.env` file for the code to work.

-Main file to run: `pdf_reader_app.py`
+Main file to run: `pdf_reader_app.py`.

-A langchgain tutorial notebook is included `LangChain.ipynb` to help users understand the underlying concepts of RAG
+A langchgain tutorial notebook is included `LangChain.ipynb` to help users understand the underlying concepts of RAG.